 “I am the way, the truth, and the life.
 No one comes to the Father except through Me”.

-God also confirmed His approval of Jesus while Jesus was been baptized
+God also demonstrated His approval of Jesus during His baptism, proclaiming,

 “And suddenly a voice came from heaven, saying, “This is My beloved Son, in whom I am well pleased.”